Joelynn94/data-structures-and-algorithms/Big O/BIGO.md

 ## Big O

-- When an input grow larger, how much does the algorithm slow down
+- When an input grows larger, how much does the algorithm slow down